GET YOUR FREE CONSULTATION NOW:

 Can You Go to Jail for Not Filing Taxes for 3 Years?

-Only if the IRS can prove you willfully avoided filing, jail is the case.
+Just because you missed tax payments, the IRS will not throw you in jail.
+Jail is only on the table if the IRS can prove you willfully avoided filing.
 That means you did not just forget or fall behind, you knew you had to file and chose not to.

 Most people in this situation do not face jail time.
 The IRS tends to focus on civil penalties, which can be far more painful financially.
 These include steep fines, interest, and growing debt.

-According to the IRS, three years is the general rule, that’s how long they usually have to audit your return or for you to amend it.
+According to the IRS, three years is the general rule, that is how long they usually have to audit your return or for you to amend it.
 But in some cases, that window stretches.

 If you underreported your income by 25% or more, the IRS has six years to investigate.
-Didn’t file a return at all?
-There’s no time limit, they can review those indefinitely.
+Did not file a return at all?
+There is no time limit, they can review those indefinitely.

 For business owners or self-employed taxpayers, the timeline can get even longer.
-If your return includes asset depreciation, business deductions, or capital gains, you will want to keep supporting documents for at least 6 to 7 years, depending on the situation.
+If your return includes asset depreciation, business deductions, or capital gains, keep supporting documents for at least 6 to 7 years.

-And some documents should be kept permanently.
-For example, property records, including purchase price, improvement costs, and depreciation, should be kept until a few years after you sell.
-These directly affect your future tax liabilities.
+Some documents should be kept permanently.
+Property records (including purchase price, improvement costs, and depreciation) should be kept until a few years after you sell, as they directly affect future tax liabilities.

 File Your Back Taxes Now

 The longer you wait to file, the harder it gets: fees grow, options shrink, and peace of mind slips further out of reach.
-But it’s not too late to take back control.
+But it is not too late to take back control.

 Whether you owe money or are owed a refund, filing gets you one step closer to clarity.
-And in some cases, it could even bring back money you didn’t realize was still on the table.
+And in some cases, it could even bring back money you did not realize was still on the table.

-Need help sorting it all out?
-Our team has helped over 79,000 taxpayers get back on track, and we are ready to help you, too.
+Our team has helped over 79,000 taxpayers get back on track, and we are ready to help you too.
+Get your free initial consultation.

 Frequently Asked Questions